FarrukhDilawar007/Petstorev2-API-Automation/README.md

-# Writing the README content into a markdown file

-readme_content = """
 # PetStore API Playwright E2E Test Framework

 This repository contains an end-to-end (E2E) test framework using [Playwright](https://playwright.dev) for API testing of the PetStore API.
 The framework includes tests for adding and retrieving pets, along with Allure reporting for test results.
 The tests are written in TypeScript.